The Forsyte Saga

 Stop wherever you like

 One more trilogy of novels nominally dealing with the family, End of the Chapter (1931–1933), was published.
 These narratives make only the most fleeting mentions of the Forsytes, depicting instead the travails of an offshoot of the family, the Cherrells.
 Rather than being obsessed with the accumulation of wealth, the Cherrells are involved in public service—through government, the church and the military.
 Each of their three novels focus on a scandal and moral dilemma facing the family, which is diverting enough.
-But it doesn't grab as the problems of the Forsytes did, especially in the early novels featuring Soames at his most loathsome did.
+But it doesn't grab as the problems of the Forsytes did, especially as the early novels featuring Soames at his most loathsome did.

 Taken all together, these novel and story sequences are called The Forsyte Chronicles, sometimes including one or two other short pieces Galsworthy wrote to fill gaps in the family history.
 But it is really the first series, The Forsyte Saga, and especially the first novel in that saga, The Man of Property, that most repays reading.

 It seems to be a common phenomenon in famous novel series.
-They start strong, and just like movie sequels, more often than not they lose their drive as the series drags on.
-And my advice for this is the same as for other series we've looked at: for sure, read the first novel and if you appreciate it go on the the next one and the same for the next one and so on.
+They start strong and, just like movie sequels, they lose their drive as the series drags on.
+And my advice for this is the same as for other series we've looked at: for sure, read the first novel and, if you appreciate it, go on the the next one and the same for the next one and so on.
 Read only as far as you're getting something out of the books.
-You're not compelled to read an entire long series just because after producing a masterpiece or two the author keeps going back to the same well again and again.
+You're not compelled to read an entire long series just because after producing a masterpiece or two the author keeps going back to the same well.